graphile/crystal/examples/forum/TUTORIAL.md

 ## Query a Function for Search Results

-Graphophiles smarts allow you to query Functions that can return single/scalar or multiple/setof records:
+Postgraphile smarts allow you to query Functions that can return single/scalar or multiple/setof records:

 ```{
   searchPosts(search: "circuit", first: 5) {